metio/terraform-provider-k8s/docs/data-sources/work_karmada_io_cluster_resource_binding_v1alpha2_manifest.md

 - `replica_requirements` (Attributes) ReplicaRequirements represents the requirements required by each replica. (see [below for nested schema](#nestedatt--spec--replica_requirements))
 - `replicas` (Number) Replicas represents the replica number of the referencing resource.
 - `required_by` (Attributes List) RequiredBy represents the list of Bindings that depend on the referencing resource. (see [below for nested schema](#nestedatt--spec--required_by))
+- `reschedule_triggered_at` (String) RescheduleTriggeredAt is a timestamp representing when the referenced resource is triggered rescheduling.
+When this field is updated, it means a rescheduling is manually triggered by user, and the expected behavior of this action is to do a complete recalculation without referring to last scheduling results.
+It works with the status.lastScheduledTime field, and only when this timestamp is later than timestamp in status.lastScheduledTime will the rescheduling actually execute, otherwise, ignored.
+It is represented in RFC3339 form (like '2006-01-02T15:04:05Z') and is in UTC.
 - `scheduler_name` (String) SchedulerName represents which scheduler to proceed the scheduling.
 It inherits directly from the associated PropagationPolicy(or ClusterPropagationPolicy).

 <a id="nestedatt--spec--resource"></a>